LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/objects-and-math/math-object.rst

 Instead of defining a variable to hold as many digits of pi as we can remember, JavaScript stores the value for us.
 To use this value, we do NOT need to create a new object.
-By calling ``Math.PI``, we can access the value of pi.
+By using dot notation and calling ``Math.PI``, we can access the value of pi.

 .. admonition:: Example